GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 //--------------------------------------
 // Challenges
-As depicted in this condensed overview, there have been multiple and diverse research efforts focused at solving the #acr("SSL") task.
+As depicted in this condensed overview, multiple and diverse research efforts have been focused on solving the #acr("SSL") task.
-Although this challenge has been explored extensively for decades, the ecosystem remains vibrant, and new solutions are constantly being proposed.
+Although this challenge has been explored extensively for decades, the ecosystem remains vibrant, and new solutions are constantly proposed.
 The field's evolution demonstrates valuable progress as methods handle more and more complex variations of the problem.
 Classical methods like #acr("TDoA"), beamforming, and subspace algorithms have provided foundational approaches, particularly in controlled settings.
 They also leveraged foundational physical and statistical characteristics of the recorded signals.